Brett Maher (gridiron football)

-Brett Maher (/ˈmɑːhər/ MAH-hər; born November 21, 1989) is an American former professional football placekicker.
+Brett Maher (/ˈmɑːhər/ MAH-hər; born November 21, 1989) is an American former professional football placekicker who is currently the special teams coordinator at Nebraska.
 He played college football for the Nebraska Cornhuskers and signed with the New York Jets as an undrafted free agent in 2013.
-Maher has also been a member of eight other National Football League (NFL) teams and three Canadian Football League (CFL) teams.
+Maher was also a member of eight other National Football League (NFL) teams and three Canadian Football League (CFL) teams.

 Early life

 Maher attended Centennial Public Schools in Utica, Nebraska for his first three years of high school before transferring to Kearney High School, where he played high school football for the Bearcats.

 As a senior, Maher made 8-of-14 field goals, 41 of 46 extra points, and averaged 41.1 yards per punt.
 He also played wide receiver, posting 775 receiving yards and 10 touchdowns.
 Maher received All-state honors from the Lincoln Journal Star and Omaha World-Herald at the end of the season.

 In basketball, Maher was an honorable-mention Class A all-state pick as a senior.
 In track, he won the long jump and pole vault state championships as a senior, setting a state record in the latter.
 Maher has pole vaulted 4.93 m.